datastaxdevs/workshop-realtime-data-pipelines/README.md

 so we have a process performing the actual analysis.
 Heavy artillery, such as ML-trained classifiers and the like, would be placed here.

-The analyser keeps listening to the restaurant topic and ingests all incoming reviews: it keeps and update a state with key information, such as a rolling average score per each restaurant.
+The analyzer keeps listening to the restaurant topic and ingests all incoming reviews: it keeps and update a state with key information, such as a rolling average score per each restaurant.

 As new items arrive, they are checked if they are "troll reviews" (review text in heavy disagreement with the numeric score) and, if so, discarded.
 Otherwise they enter the rolling average for the target restaurant.

-The analyser periodically publishes an assessment for users and restaurants to a database, ready to be queried by any service that may need this data.
+The analyzer periodically publishes an assessment for users and restaurants to a database, ready to be queried by any service that may need this data.
 (The output can also go to console if so desired).
 The destination DB also offers a ready-to-use REST API that allows to retrieve its data with simple HTTP requests, making it easy to build panels and UIs on top of this pipeline.

-The analyser also reroutes "outlier reviews" (scores much different than the current rolling average) to another Pulsar topic, for a hypothetical manual inspection of such outliers.
+The analyzer also reroutes "outlier reviews" (scores much different than the current rolling average) to another Pulsar topic, for a hypothetical manual inspection of such outliers.

 ### Review generation